temporalio/documentation/docs/go/workflows.md

 :::note

-In most uses cases it is better to be prepared to execute the Workflow asynchronously.
+In most use cases it is better to execute the Workflow asynchronously.
+You can also start your workflows on a regular schedule with [the CronSchedule option](distributed-cron).

 :::